microsoft/teams-ai/js/samples/02.messageExtensions.a.searchCommand/README.md

 # Teams Search Command Message Extension

-Messaging Extensions are a special kind of Microsoft Teams application that is support by the Bot Framework v4.
+Messaging Extensions are a special kind of Microsoft Teams application that is supported by the Bot Framework v4.
+SDK

 There are two basic types of Messaging Extension in Teams: Search-based and Action-based.
 This sample illustrates how to build a Search-based Messaging Extension with ease using the Teams AI libraries.